 StockLite / Shutterstock.com

 Wonder how to turn some home ideas into reality?
-Home Depot and Michaels are among the national retailers that offer free in-person and online classes and guides.
-So, for instance, my local Home Depot has upcoming workshops on “Easy Bath Updates,” “Paint Tips and Trends” and “How to Install a Tile Kitchen Backsplash.”
-At Michaels site, I’m seeing a whole slew of upcoming classes for kids and adults on such things as paper crafting, painting and decorating Valentine’s Day treats.
+The Home Depot and Michaels are among the national retailers that offer free in-person and online classes and guides.
+So, for instance, my local Home Depot has upcoming workshops on “Easy Bath Updates,” “How to Install a Tile Floor” and how to build a “Stacking Tote Tower” for storage.
+At Michaels site, I’m seeing a whole slew of upcoming classes for kids and adults for making such things as watercolor greeting cards, personalized signs and clay “slime.”

 11. Mind-expanding classes